peterballard/prmake/README.md

 Description
 -----------
-make ( https://www.gnu.org/software/make/ ) is a great tool, but it is hard to make complicated rules. prmake makes it easier to write complicated makefile rules, without requiring any change to the simple makefile rules.
+`make` ( https://www.gnu.org/software/make/ ) is a great tool, but it is hard to make complicated rules.
+`prmake` makes it easier to write complicated makefile rules, without requiring any change to the simple makefile rules.

-prmake processes a prfile (usually called `Makefile.pr`) in a high level language (such as Python), then creates a post-processed Makefile (usually called `Makefile`), then invokes `make` on that post-processed Makefile.
+`prmake` processes a prfile (usually called `Makefile.pr`) in a high level language (such as Python), creating a post-processed Makefile (usually called `Makefile`);
+then invokes `make` on that post-processed Makefile.

-So e.g. if you have 100 targets which are very similar, but not similar enough to use "make" wildcards, prmake can generate them using a loop in Python (or any other interpreted language).
+So e.g. if you have 100 targets which are very similar, but not similar enough to use `make` wildcards, `prmake` can generate them using a loop in Python (or any other interpreted language).

-Assuming you have set up the alias described above, you then run "prmake" just as you would "make", e.g.
+Assuming you have set up the alias described above, you then run `prmake` just as you would `make`, e.g.

     prmake myfile.dat

-prmake is designed to be novice friendly:
+`prmake` is designed to be novice friendly:
-- All GNU make flags are supported.
+- All GNU `make` flags are supported.
 - Any makefile can be a prfile.
 So you can start with an existing makefile as your prfile, and add as much or as little specialised code as you want.
-- prmake by default writes its output to `Makefile`, so a makefile is where a non-prmake-user would expect to find it.
+- `prmake` by default writes its output to `Makefile`, so a makefile is where a non-prmake-user would expect to find it.
-  This means one user can use prmake without requiring all future users to use prmake.
+  This means one user can use `prmake` without requiring all future users to use `prmake`.
-- prmake only overwrites a makefile which has been created by prmake, so this safeguards against it blowing away source code.
+- `prmake` only overwrites a makefile which has been created by `prmake`, so this safeguards against it blowing away source code.
-- If no prfile is present, prmake runs make instead.
+- If no prfile is present, `prmake` runs `make` instead.

 Usage
 -----
-In prmake, a prfile has three additional commands:
+In `prmake`, a prfile has three additional commands:

     #begincode <commands>